 AI systems are “trained” to create works by exposing a computer program system to large numbers of existing works downloaded from the Internet.

 When content is downloaded from the Internet, a copy of it is made.
 This process will “involve the reproduction of entire works or substantial portions thereof.”
-OpenAI, for example, acknowledges that its programs are trained on “large, publicly available datasets that include copyrighted works” and that this process “involves first making copies of the data to be analyzed….”
+In Comment of OpenAI to the USPTO for example, OpenAI acknowledges that its programs are trained on “large, publicly available datasets that include copyrighted works” and that this process “involves first making copies of the data to be analyzed….”
 Making these copies without permission may infringe the copyright holders’ exclusive right to make reproductions of their works.

 Generative-AI outfits tend to argue that the training process is fair use.